-If I signed up for Cohort 1, but I receive my observation during what should be a later cohort observation window, will I still receive the Rating Incentive Bonus for Cohort 1?
+If I signed up for Cohort 1 (2020), but I receive my rating at a later date, will I still receive the Rating Incentive Bonus for Cohort 1?

 Yes, Rating Incentive Bonuses will be paid according to the cohort you originally signed up for, unless you receive a 0-rating and are re-rated under a later cohort; in that case, the later cohort's Rating Incentive Bonus would apply.